gazebo-web/cloudsim/docs/README.md

 ##### Nodes

+The Nodes sub-component is used to wait for recent nodes that have been created with the Machines component to join the cluster.
+An implementation of the Nodes sub-component using Kubernetes can be found in the `` package.

 ##### Pods

+The Pods sub-component is used to operate over a set of pods, it allows Cloudsim to create and destroy pods on a certain cluster.
+An implementation of the Pods sub-component using Kubernetes can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/orchestrator/kubernetes/pods` package.

 ##### Ingresses

+An implementation of the Ingresses sub-component using Kubernetes can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/orchestrator/kubernetes/ingresses` package.
+Or if you prefer using the Gloo Ingress Controller, an implementation with Gloo can be found
+here: `gitlab.com/ignitionrobotics/web/cloudsim/pkg/orchestrator/gloo`.

 ##### Ingress Rules

+An implementation of the Ingress Rules sub-component using Kubernetes can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/orchestrator/kubernetes/ingresses/rules` package.
+Or if you prefer using the Gloo Ingress Controller, an implementation with Gloo can be found
+here: `gitlab.com/ignitionrobotics/web/cloudsim/pkg/orchestrator/gloo`.

 ##### Services

+An implementation of the Pods sub-component using Kubernetes can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/orchestrator/kubernetes/services` package.

 ##### Network Policies

+An implementation of the Network Policies sub-component using Kubernetes can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/orchestrator/kubernetes/network` package.

 ---

 #### Store

+The Store component is used to provide configuration.
+Stores are used usually used in

 ---

 #### Secrets

+The Secrets component allows application to save secret data.
+An implementation using Kubernetes can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/secrets` package.

 ---